THE HISTORY OF ASSBI.

 ASSBI has always had a strong focus on giving young aspiring students a collegial environment to meet their peers and more experienced clinicians and researchers.
 Traditionally, at each conference, the Kevin Walsh encouragement award is given to the best fourth year or masters student presentation.
 In 1999, the Luria award was also introduced for the best PhD student presentation.
 There is also a Travel Award for the best abstract.

 The society has a strong Australasian and international profile.
 Conferences have been held in a variety of locations across Australian states, in New Zealand and south-east Asia.
-Joint meetings have been held in conjunction with large international organisations including the International Neuropsychological Society (INS; 1991, 1996, 2004, 2011, 2015) the International Association for the Study of Traumatic Brain Injury (IASTBI; 2001) and the International Brain Injury Association (IBIA) with the Faculty of Rehabilitation Medicine (AFRM) in 2005.Finally, ASSBI has a longstanding commitment to best practice in the assessment and remediation of disorders arising from brain impairment.
+Joint meetings have been held in conjunction with large international organisations including the International Neuropsychological Society (INS; 1991, 1996, 2004, 2011, 2015) the International Association for the Study of Traumatic Brain Injury (IASTBI; 2001); the International Brain Injury Association (IBIA) with the Faculty of Rehabilitation Medicine (AFRM) in 2005, WFNR, The Royal Australian College of Physicians (RACP), Faculty of Rehabilitation Medicine (AFRM) for the 7th WCNR2012 The Royal Australian College of Physicians (RACP), the Faculty of Rehabilitation Medicine AFRM and ASSBI and the New Zealand Rehabilitation Association (NZRA) in 2019.Finally, ASSBI has a longstanding commitment to best practice in the assessment and remediation of disorders arising from brain impairment.
 Our commitment is evidenced through a range of activities including ongoing professional development opportunities, access to resources through ASSBI resources and sponsorship of the PsycBITETM database of treatment studies published to address psychologically based disorders arising from brain impairment.